stevieb9/tesla-charge/README.md

 There are several things that need to be verified and/or modified.

+First things first, copy the `config.json-dist` file to `config.json` in the root directory of the repository.

 ### Network Port

 By default, the Perl HTTP API server runs on port `55556`.
 You can edit this in